-Updated: A Helmet-Based Ventilator Alternative for COVID-19 Patients
+Updated: A Ventilator Helmet Alternative for COVID-19 Patients

 Many people have sprung into action during this coronavirus pandemic, offering their expertise and helping in any way they can.
 That is just what Aurika Savickaite, RN, MSN, her husband David Lukauskas, and his sister Viktorija Trimbel did from their home in Chicago in mid-March.